shurunxuan/IGME-601-2181-Team-C/doc/PostMortem.md

 ## Team Organization and Roles
  Roles were rather fluid at times.
 Fluid roles worked out well and continued usage of our current roles will probably be sufficient moving forward.

+## Retroactive Action Plan Results
+ Our test plan got better.
+Our Trello usage got more consistant.
+It is hard to evaluate whether or not our usage of story points is better based on two sprints.
+We will continue to monitor this area moving forward.